Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Conclusion

-Despite the computational challenges and the number of possible improvements and extensions discussed, the framework is already general enough to model a challenging example problem with Type 3 endogenous uncertainty.
-It should also be noted that the problem formulation remains linear even with this type of uncertainty, guaranteeing global optimality of solutions.
+In conclusion, the proposed developments turned the framework sufficiently general to model a challenging example problem with Type 3 endogenous uncertainty.
+It should also be noted that the influence diagrams are formulated as MILP problems, guaranteeing global optimality of solutions despite the challenging nature of the underlying decision problems.